quasi-coherent/tern/README.md

 `MigrationSource` instead, which is clearly the least appealing option.

-This `TernMigration` is what is needed to apply the migration when combined with the last thing needed from the user: the actual query that should be ran, and how it runs in the custom context.
+This `TernMigration` is what is needed to apply the migration when combined with the last thing required from the user: the actual query that should be ran and how it runs in the custom context.
 This is represented by the `QueryBuilder` trait:

 ```rust